Edwards moguls skier Tess Johnson finishes 12th in Olympics

 Johnson will stick around for the remainder of the Olympics.
 She wants to attend as many events as possible, including the snowboard halfpipe.

-From walking in the opening ceremonies to competing in front of huge crowds, Johnson said the experience was amazing.
+From walking in the Opening Ceremony to competing in front of huge crowds, Johnson said the experience was amazing.

 "One that I will never forget," she said.